top of page

 Well there’s a few different camps of thought when it comes to engaging the glutes with back bending.
 Let’s talk through it all.

 And honestly, jury is still out on this one as to what seems to be the best.
-I have my theories as to who responds better with one position compared to the other.
+I have my theories as to who responds better with one position compared to the other and it's often to do with the individual's hip position and anatomy.
 But it’s kind of like a squat, there’s many different types of squats out there and some people’s bodies just prefer the sumo (rotated) squat much more than the parallel one.

 Yellow Flags of the Lumbar Spine from backbends: